top of page

 Life Support Service

-Tipi Wills & Mediation is uniquely placed to be able to support and work with you, if you should wish it, in the planning and organisation that follows the death of a loved one.
+Tipi Wills & Planning is uniquely placed to be able to support and work with you, if you should wish it, in the planning and organisation that follows the death of a loved one.
 There are numerous jobs and you may feel it is better to share that load with someone who has experience of what to do.
 If you would like support and/or guidance following the death of a loved one that helps spread the load then please consider using our Life Support Service.
-This service also includes an Informal Preparation Session which is described in the Advance Care Plan details.
-This is a unique service devised to help loved ones prepare for the questions and decisions that will be asked of them upon the passing of their loved one.
-These can sometimes be unexpected and difficult to deal with, and many families have said they wish they had been more prepared.
+Sometimes things can be unexpected and difficult to deal with.
 Our Life Support Service therefore can be put in place well before the passing of the loved one.
+If you would like to add on support for funeral arrangements, then please do discuss with us.

 If you are dealing with end of life care, or planning for serious or terminal illness then all our planning services are available to you.
-Consider starting with your Advance Care Plan which helps guide you to put all your life care plans in place.
+Consider using our Advance Care Plan which helps guide you to put all your life care plans in place.
 Please contact us to discuss.
 We make everything as streamlined and stress free as possible.

 The Life Support Service can commence from the time you notify us of the loss of a loved one.
 We will make sure we work with you through the list of tasks that are before you.
 Costs